KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 ### Step 5.
 Peak picking
 Now that your data is ready for XCMS processing, the first step is to extract peaks from each of your data files independently.
 The idea here is, for each peak, to proceed to chromatographic peak detection.
 The XCMS solution provides two different algorithms to perform chromatographic peak detection: matchedFilter and centWave.
 The matchedFilter strategy is the first one provided by the XCMS R package.
 It is compatible with any LC-MS device, but was developed at a time when high resolution mass spectrometry was not common standard yet.
 On the other side, the centWave algorithm (Tautenhahn et al. 2008) was specifically developed for high resolution mass spectrometry, dedicated to data in centroid mode.
-In this tutorial, you will practice using the centWave algorithm.

 - Type in the tool search box “peak picking”
 - Select xcms findChromPeaks